Review Fix: How did the band get together?

 Review Fix: What are your goals for 2017?

-Review Fix: What makes Traveling East a special album?
+Review Fix: What makes this a special album?

 Review Fix: How do you want your music to affect people?